Continuous Integration

 Caching browsers

-To cache the browser downloads between CI runs, cache this location in your CI configuration, against a hash of the Playwright version.
+If you still want to cache the browser binaries between CI runs, cache these directories in your CI configuration, against a hash of the Playwright version.

 Debugging browser launches